- The rate at which post-secondary tuition costs are increasing

 For these calculations, let’s assume that you live in Ontario, and that your child lives at home while attending university.
 Knowing that compounded investment returns work best with time, for this example we’ll assume that you started the RESP when your child was born and they’ll be attending a four-year program starting at age 18.

-The calculator uses a current value for tuition of $7,539 and projects a 4.5% annual rise in tuition costs.
-As your child will be living at home, the calculator doesn’t project any extra room and board costs related to university beyond what you were paying already.
+The calculator uses a value of $8,838 for this year’s tuition and projects a 4.5% annual rise in tuition costs.
+It also assumes your child will be living at home, so it doesn’t project any extra room and board costs related to university beyond what you were paying already.

-Lastly, let’s assume that your investment grows at 5%, and that your family income is more than $44,701 but less than $89,401, meaning you aren’t eligible for the Canada Learning Bond.
+Lastly, let’s assume that your investment grows at 5%, and that your family income is more than $47,630, meaning you aren’t eligible for the Canada Learning Bond.
 In order to max out the CESG grants received, you contribute $2,500 annually.

-This means you will have saved $29,777.57 more than you needed in this example, which can help give you a financial safety net in case tuition or related costs increase faster than planned.
+This means you will have saved $16,588.12 more than you needed in this example, which can help give you a financial safety net in case tuition or related costs increase faster than planned, and can help to subsidize other education costs such as books or transportation.

-In other words, if you start early enough, you might be able to save more than you actually need to fund your child’s education in an RESP.
+In other words, if you start early, you might be able to save more than you actually need to fund your child’s education in an RESP.
 As you can see, the numbers work out to a happier ending than you might have thought.

 If you’re starting later, or if your child is already going away to school don’t lose hope.
-Your RESP account can still help you save funds and prepare for the tuition expenses that will be coming—while also limiting the need for student loans.
-After all, would you prefer to be in the 50% of people taking advantage of free government grants, or the 50% who are not?
+An RESP account can still help you save funds and prepare for the tuition expenses that will be coming—while also limiting the need for student loans.
+After all, would you prefer to be in the 41.3% of people taking advantage of free government grants, or the 58.7% who are not.

 If you enjoyed this post, please consider sharing it on Facebook or Twitter!